Azure-Samples/contoso-creative-writer/README.md

     azd up
     ```

-    This project uses `gpt-35-turbo-0613`, `gpt-4-1106-Preview` and `gpt-4-0613`which may not be available in all Azure regions.
-Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
-For this project we recommend France Central.
+    You will be prompted to select some details about your deployed resources, including location.
+A a reminder we recommend EAST US 2 as the region for this project.

 5. Install the necessary Python packages: